CuriousAI/mean-teacher/README.md

 4. Let the optimizer update the student weights normally.
 5. Let the teacher weights be an exponential moving average (EMA) of the student weights.
 That is, after each training step, update the teacher weights a little bit toward the student weights.

 Our contribution is the last step.
-[Previous models](https://arxiv.org/abs/1610.02242) by Laine and Aila used shared parameters between the student and the teacher, or used a temporal ensemble of teacher predictions.
+Laine and Aila [\[paper\]](https://arxiv.org/abs/1610.02242) used shared parameters between the student and the teacher, or used a temporal ensemble of teacher predictions.
 In comparison, Mean Teacher is more accurate and applicable to large datasets.

 ![Mean Teacher model](mean_teacher.png)